tdkehoe/triggerable-firebase-functions-with-angular/README.md

 * Call functions from your app, e.g., Angular or React
 * Call functions via HTTP request, which is good for Express apps
-* Trigger from a write to Firestore (other Firebase products such as Storage will be able to trigger cloud functions soon)
+* Trigger from a write to Firestore (other Firebase products such as Storage are in beta)

-I wrote a tutorial for [calling cloud functions from an Angular App](https://github.com/tdkehoe/Firebase-Cloud-Functions-with-Angular).
+I wrote a tutorial for [calling Cloud Functions from an Angular App](https://github.com/tdkehoe/Firebase-Cloud-Functions-with-Angular).
 Calling functions via HTTP requests is for Express apps, not Angular apps.
-This tutorial is about triggering cloud functions from Firestore.
+This tutorial is about triggering Cloud Functions from Firestore.
 This tutorial is seperate from the callable functions tutorial because the latter uses AngularFire 6 when this tutorial uses AngularFire 7.

 ## Create a new project